-In a moment of boredom/inspiration, I thought about making a patch antenna for my ADS-B aircraft tracking system.
+In a moment of boredom/inspiration, I thought about making a patch antenna for my ADS-B aircraft tracking system, which is part of ADS-B Exchange.
 One can make one-off patch antennas from garden variety glass/epoxy FR4 board, but the result will have relatively high loss and it will not be repeatable.
-In order to simply order batches of antennas from any PCB factory, one needs to use high quality controlled impedance board stock.
+In order to simply order high quality batches of antennas from any PCB factory, one needs to use low loss, controlled impedance board stock.

-The side slots in this design increases the bandwidth a little, but it also reduces the operating frequency, so I'll have to see how it turns out and trim it.
+The side slots in this design increases the bandwidth, but it also reduces the operating frequency, so slots can be used to tune a patch antenna design.

-There is a variety of RF board made by various manufacturers (Rogers, Isola, Panasonic...) and the RF parameters are different, therefore once you designed your spiffy new antenna for Rogers 4003C, then you cannot change your mind and manufacture it from Isola I-Tera MT40 - you need a new design.
+There are a variety of RF boards made by various manufacturers (Rogers, Isola, Panasonic...) and the RF parameters are different, therefore once you designed your spiffy new antenna for Rogers 4003C, then you cannot change your mind and manufacture it from Isola I-Tera MT40 - you need a new design.

 I therefore made a simple design in KiCAD and submitted it to three PCB manufacturers (Eurocircuits, Ourpcb, Pcbonline), to see which board stock is the most cost effective.
 This showed me a number of things:

 - The board makers do not necessarily have the advertised stock, or

 - they may not be set up to actually use it, and